Covid-19: Slow the Coronavirus Spread

 Why is it important to slow the spread of the 2019 coronavirus?

-The virus that causes coronavirus disease 2019 (COVID-19) is highly contagious (easily spread).
+The virus that causes COVID-19 is highly contagious (easily spread).
 The virus has also changed into new forms, called variants.
 Some variants are spreading even more quickly and easily than the original virus.
 COVID-19 can cause severe or life-threatening health problems in some people.
 Health problems can continue for weeks, months, or possibly years.
 Signs and symptoms of infection from any form of the virus can take up to 14 days to begin, or may not develop at all.
 This means you or someone around you may have the virus and pass it to others without knowing it.
-A COVID-19 vaccine is a shot given to help prevent infection caused by the novel coronavirus.
-Your healthcare provider can give you more information about when a vaccine may be available to you.

 How does the 2019 coronavirus spread?

 Close personal contact with an infected person increases your risk for infection.
 This means being within 6 feet (2 meters) of the person for at least 15 minutes over 24 hours.